 The meeting between the heads of the two churches in Cuba on Friday wasn’t just about religion.
 It was about politics.

-- By Reid StandishReid Standish is an associate editor at Foreign Policy., Benjamin SolowayBenjamin Soloway is an assistant editor at Foreign Policy.
+- By Reid StandishReid Standish is associate editor, digital, at Foreign Policy.
+Reid writes on Russia, Ukraine, and Central Asia and is the newsroom’s digital point person.
+He has lived in and reported from Finland, Kazakhstan, Kyrgyzstan, and Ukraine, where he covered everything from Santa Claus to drug trafficking.
+A native of British Columbia, he holds a B.A. in international studies from Simon Fraser University and an M.A. from the University of Glasgow., Benjamin SolowayBenjamin Soloway is an assistant editor at Foreign Policy.
 He worked previously in Indonesia as a web editor and Princeton in Asia journalism fellow at the Jakarta Globe.
 He has also lived in Brazil and Turkey.
 His work has been published in the Boston Globe, the New Republic, USA Today, the Washington Post, and elsewhere.
 He studied history at Wesleyan University.

 The Roman Catholic and Orthodox traditions split almost one thousand years ago — before anyone in Cuba knew about Christianity, before anyone in Europe knew about Cuba, and before Russia, let alone a distinct Russian Orthodox Church, existed.